ncosd/food-pantry-app/README.md

 Use these command for developing locally:

-    npm run server:firebase:emulator  # leave this running in one terminal npm run build:watch               # leave this running in another terminal
+    npm run serve:firebase:emulator  # leave this running in one terminal npm run build:watch               # leave this running in another terminal

 Running these two commands will run the emulators in one terminal, and the vue-cli-service in the other.
 The vue service will not do hot-reloading, it will rebuild to the `dist` folder whenever changes are made, so you will need to reload the web browser as you work.